Modeling User Redemption Behavior in Complex Incentive Digital Environment: An Empirical Study Using Large-Scale Transactional Data: Related Research

-Furthermore, existing research on redemption behavior, especially concerning behavioral biases or responses to non-standard point acquisition methods (such as large exogenous grants), predominantly relies on laboratory experiments.
+Existing research on redemption behavior, especially concerning behavioral biases or responses to non-standard point acquisition methods (such as large exogenous grants), predominantly relies on laboratory experiments.
 Consequently, studies utilizing real-world transaction data to examine redemption behavior following such significant, externally driven events are scarce~\cite{stourm2015stockpiling}.
-Our research aims to fill these crucial gaps—addressing both the limited understanding of cross-partner redemption dynamics in PLPs and the shortage of real-world evidence on responses to non-standard point acquisitions—by analyzing actual PLP transaction data.
+Our research aims to fill these gaps by analyzing actual PLP transaction data.
+It addresses both the limited understanding of cross-partner redemption patterns in PLPs and the lack of real-world evidence on responses to non-standard point acquisitions.
 We specifically focus on redemption patterns across various partners and the impact of a large-scale government point grant, thereby connecting point utilization to broader consumption habits and contributing empirical evidence from a real-world setting.